 The IHG Rewards Club Credit Card and Kimpton

 As far as I’m concerned, one of the single most well rounded hotel credit cards is the IHG® Rewards Club Premier Credit Card.
-The card has a $89 annual fee (waived the first year), and in addition to the welcome bonus it offers several long term perks that more than justify the annual fee, the most valuable of which are:
+The card has a $89 annual fee, and in addition to the welcome bonus it offers several long term perks that more than justify the annual fee, the most valuable of which are:

 - An anniversary free night certificate every year, which is valid at any IHG property worldwide, pending availability; given IHG’s global footprint, that should justify the card for just about anyone

 - IHG Rewards Club Platinum status for as long as you have the card, which gets you bonus points, room upgrades, etc.